Saving Sea Otters Through Surrogacy

 Why are Sea Otters Ecologically Important?

 Sea otters are listed as endangered by the International Union for the Conservation of Nature and Natural Resources (IUCN).
-And although they are federally protected, all sea otters remain at risk.
+The subspecies of sea otters in California, known as southern sea otters, are listed as threatened on the U.S. Endangered Species List.

 Sea otters are a keystone species, meaning that they serve as the “backbone” of an ecosystem and are a good indicator of ocean health.
 Specifically, otters keep kelp forests healthy by eating sea urchins and other invertebrates that graze on giant kelp.
 In coastal wetlands, they’ll eat crabs that prey on sea slugs, which in turn feed on the algae that grows on eel grasses.
 If sea otters disappeared, their ecosystems would become unbalanced and unhealthy.
 Urchins would strip the kelp beds and algae would smother the eel grasses — both habitats that many species depend on for food, shelter and nurseries.